 Type: Single Malt Scotch Whisky

-Ageing barrels: Ex-Bourbon First Fill and ex-Château Cissac
+Ageing casks: Ex-Bourbon First Fill and ex-Château Cissac

 Added coloring: No

 Owner: Gordon & MacPhail

 Official website: www.benromach.com

 Here we are at the 50th review on this site, a fine achievement that encourages us to drink another 50 whiskies (and to speed up the pace of publication)!

 Let’s celebrate by talking about Benromach’s second bottling aged in casks that have contained wine: after the Italian Sassicaia, it’s the turn of the French Château Cissac, a red wine from the Bourdeaux region classified Cru Bourgeois (unlike our Grande Otre, I know just enough about wine not to drink crap, so I’ll give you this information without going any further).